Indoor Climbing in South Africa.

 The indoor climbing walls are usually made by screwing hand holds into wooden boards.
 These boards vary in their height and the degree of the angle at which they are placed.
 If you are a beginner then a low wall with easy to reach hand holds is a good place to start.
 As you become more experienced, higher and steeper boards with hand holds placed further apart will provide more of a challenge.

 Indoor climbing has become especially popular during winter and in colder, wetter climates where adventure climbing in the outdoors is not always a safe or sensible option.
 Indoor climbing also allows for people to climb after dark, while outdoor adventure rock climbing should only be done when there is plenty of light for you to see by.

 The sense of security that indoor climbing provides is a big factor as to why it has become so popular.
-Indoor climbing centres will often have beginner’s training courses, where you will learn how to set up ropes and harnesses, as well as how to climb safely.
-Indoor climbing is a popular team building exercise, and is a fantastic idea for children’s parties and other functions.
+Indoor climbing centers will often have beginner’s training courses, where you will learn how to set up ropes and harnesses, as well as how to climb safely.
+Indoor climbing is a popular team-building exercise and is a fantastic idea for children’s parties and other functions.

 Indoor climbing should not be dismissed as inferior sport climbing when compared to outdoor rock climbing.
-It is a highly competitive sport that is controlled by many local, national and international organisations, and is quite different to outdoor climbing.
+It is a highly competitive sport that is controlled by many local, national, and international organizations and is quite different from outdoor climbing.